Graph Enhanced BERT for Query Understanding

-The prior and posterior distribution essentially predict if two nodes are connected based on embeddings from the Transformer module and the GNN module, respectively.
-Optimizing this loss potentially drives the Transformer module to achieve similar graph reconstruction performance with the GNN module.
-In other words, the Transformer module is able to naturally capture the graph information guided by the GNN module.
+} The prior and posterior distributions essentially predict if two nodes are connected.
+Optimizing this loss potentially drives the Transformer module to achieve similar graph reconstruction result with the GNN module, i.e., the Transformer module could naturally capture the graph information guided by the GNN module.